Article • June 10, 2019

 Confirmation bias is the tendency to seek out information that confirms one’s preexisting conclusions.
 For example, if the conclusion is, “The sky is blue.”
 The brain will more easily and more vividly recall information that confirms that conclusion, such as gazing into the sky on a sunny day, over sitting inside on an overcast grey-sky day.

-But, it goes further than that.
+However, it goes further than that.
 Confirmation bias also relates to how our brains prioritize those two pieces of information.
 Using the same example, if the intent was to decide if the conclusion was correct, rather than consider the two as equally relevant, the brain often prioritizes the confirmatory over the disconfirming information.
 Slightly disturbing, is that this is seen even if the confirming evidence is flimsy or even false yet the disconfirming evidence is rock-solid.

 How can confirmation bias harm learning?